Master of Public Administration and Juris Doctor

 - Urban Planning

-Elective Courses allow students to broaden perspective and explore other sectors of public administration.
-MPA students must complete 9 credit hours of elective course work to complete the requisite 40 credits for MPA degree completion.
+Elective Courses allow students to either broaden perspective and explore other sectors of public administration or complete additional course work toward a specific sector of the public service profession.
 Some options for completing these credits include:

-- PUAD and UBPL graduate-level courses in SPAA
+- or any PUAD and UBPL graduate-level courses in SPAA.

 MPA Degree Final Course Requirement